-These two crafting machines are the top tier products of the Silhouette family.
-In house rivalry leads to improvement so who will be the winner the fight is starting Silhouette Curio vs Cameo 3.
+These two crafting machines are top tier products of the Silhouette family.
+In-house rivalry leads to improvement.
+So, who will be the winner of the Silhouette Curio vs Cameo 4 fight?

 Which is the best cutting machine?

 Which one should you choose?

 It’s not as simple as one would think.
-First of all the machines weren’t created to replace each other.
+It’s important to know that the machines weren’t designed to replace each other.
 They were envisioned to improve crafting abilities.
-It’s not like Cameo 3 is better than Cameo 2, so the choice would be easy.
+It’s not like Cameo 4 is better than Curio, to make the choice easy.

 If you’re in the right niche, you will need both machines.
-But before you make the decision read on and see if either cameo or curio is a better fit.
+But before you decide, read on and find out whether cameo 3 or curio is a better fit.

-Cameo 3 is the newest addition to the Silhouette Cameo family.
-This is why I’ve picked it to compare it with Silhouette Curio.
+Cameo 4 is the newest addition to the Silhouette Cameo family.
+Hence, my decision to compare it with the Curio.

 What Will I Learn?

 - Comparison of the Silhouette Cameo and Curio

 - Silhouette Curio vs Cameo machine specs tested: